-Rocky Reach Visitor Center is located on the west side of Rocky Reach Dam.
-The center is easily accessible from Highway 97A and offers ample parking for visitors, including recreational vehicles and buses.
+Rocky Reach Visitor Center is located on the west side of Rocky Reach Dam, easily accessible from Highway 97A, and offers ample parking for visitors, including recreational vehicles and buses.

 Visitor Center Access and Security Policy

 Rocky Reach Visitor Center

 closed for the season

 and will reopen at 9 a.m. on

 For group tours and

 call (509) 663-7522.